All courses are based from great pubs in the Yorkshire Dales or Lake District.

 NNAS ‘STRAIGHT TO SILVER AWARD

-3-day course suitable for more experienced walkers
+3-day course for experienced walkers

 This award combines the Bronze and Silver Awards into an intensive 3 day course.
 We cover the NNAS Bronze syllabus on the first day (see above), then move onto the NNAS Silver Syllabus on the second and third days, learning the skills to navigate across open country away from paths and tracks.
 This course is ideal if you are an experienced walker who wants to develop your skills and confidence further.
 The course includes the upland environment, route simplification, compass bearings, navigation strategies, relocation, dealing with poor visibility, contour interpretation and distance estimation.
 We cover around 6 – 10 miles each day, and head across valleys, farmland, moorland, hills, fells and open country.
 A reasonable level of fitness is required.
 Includes an evening of night navigation.
 Accredited to NNAS and you gain an award upon successful completion.